 This is how economics became the honeypot for morons, populists, incompetent scientists, and agenda pushers.
 In principle, there is nothing wrong with this, of course ― these folks, too, need a forum for the exchange of their ideas and an opportunity to politicize and to gossip and to hype their friends and to mob their foes.

-The problem arises with the claim that economics is a science which is as old as Adam Smith/Karl Marx.
-Because Walrasianism, Keynesianism, Marxianism, Austrianism is PROVABLE false this claim is either a self-delusion or a fraud.
+The problem arises with the claim that economics is a science that is as old as Adam Smith/Karl Marx.
+Because Walrasianism, Keynesianism, Marxianism, Austrianism is PROVABLY false this claim is either self-delusion or a fraud.

 For every intelligent person, it is crystal clear that economics is a failed science.
 The two main tasks at this critical juncture are (i) positive, i.e. to promote the necessary paradigm shift, and (ii) negative, i.e. to get rid of the proto-scientific dung of the past 200 years.
 The latter task compares to the Fifth Labor of Heracles and is therefore called Project Augean Stable: “[Augeas] is best known for his stables, which housed the single greatest number of cattle in the country and had never been cleaned, until the time of the great hero Heracles.”#1 This is a fitting metaphor for current economics.